Omar-Al-Khathlan/Data-Science-for-Business-Leaders/README.md

 ### Course Project

-The project is a scenario, whereby the student plays the role of a newly assinged Data Science department head and they have to construct a 100-day plan for the newly assumed position where they outline the following:
+The project is a scenario, whereby the student plays the role of a newly assigned Data Science department head, and they have to construct a 100-day plan for the newly assumed position where they outline the following:

 - The Data Science Opportunities.
 - A Roadmap.